 We do have an annual open house for people to come and see the farm and this is just an extension.
 We are asking people to wear reasonable shoes and we give them plastic booties to wear over their shoes to minimize the spread of diseases.
 We have wet wipes and hand sanitizer on hand and of course do not allow any outside pets on the farm.
 But we have found during these annual open houses that people are just hungry for information on food and animals and farming.
 We have heard questions like: “When do chickens wean their babies?” and “Is it true that goats eat tin cans?” and we feel we can make a difference by educating and explaining.
 It is also priceless to see the smiles on people’s faces when they are actually able to touch and feel a goat, hold a chicken, and give and receive goat kisses.
 Our best compliment is when a young child looks up to their parents and says “When I grow up, I want to be a farmer like Mr. Wayne and Ms. Julia”.
 We do live in the South, as you can tell by the way we are addressed.

 We have established reasonable prices for various groups and private tours, are making arrangements for a permanent porta-potty, have listed the program on the website and in our newsletter and are ready for the first tour to come.
-Check out our website www.SerenityFarmFL.com (which by the way we updated just recently) and let us know what you think.
-Or, better yet, come by and take a tour.
+Come by and take a tour!

 Back to Babies: Another Source of Income